 The CYU Board endorsed a Business Plan in April 2014 as the basis for achieving its stated corporate objective of becoming a mid-tier mining company with an ongoing exploration commitment in the Mt Isa region of north-western Queensland.
-And we see these challenging conditions as presenting unique opportunities for CYU as follows:
+The challenging conditions in the resource sector worldwide present an enormous opportunity for CYU to implement its corporate objective.
+With a strong management team, cash in the bank and the ongoing support from its major shareholders, the advantages for CYU include:

-- Our efforts to acquire either well-advanced or operating projects are suited to the current market conditions, in the sense that there are fewer competing bidders for available project interests and the value expectations of project owners has been dampened; and - Our ongoing exploration activities in the Mt Isa region can progress in a very competitive and cost-effective exploration services sector with almost immediate access to drilling rigs and crews as well as the timely return of assays and other results from the laboratories.
+- Our efforts to acquire either well-advanced or operating projects are suited to the current market conditions, in the sense that there are fewer competing bidders for available project interests and the value expectations of project owners has had to reduce substantially; and - Our ongoing exploration activities in the Mt Isa region can progress in a very competitive and cost-effective exploration services sector - with almost immediate access to drilling rigs and crews as well as the timely return of assays and other results from the laboratories.